-We’ve made the on-prem software available in two variants to accommodate the widest range of implementations.
-Functionally, the HTTP and Java implementations are 99.5% alike: both flavors support Geopulse Audience and Geopulse Proximity.
-The Java Library is faster, while the HTTP solution offers GET/POST convenience for a modest trade-off in performance.
-These are all high-performance solutions designed to be queried with absolutely minimal latency at runtime.
+There are two variants of On-Prem to accommodate the variet of implementations, Server and Java client library.
+Functionally, the Server and Java implementations are nearly identical.
+The Java library is faster, while the Server solution offers GET/POST convenience for a modest trade-off in performance.
+They are both high-performance solutions designed to be queried with absolutely minimal latency at runtime.

 Implementation patterns usually follow these guidelines:

-Geopulse Sets — the compiled binary filters for Audience and Proximity — must be transferred to your server for local, low-latency querying.
+The server requires access to the Internet to synchronize Audience and Proximity Sets, the compiled binary filters for Audience and Proximity, which are transferred to your server for local, low-latency querying.

 Once created on Factual’s cluster, sets are stored on Factual’s S3 bucket, Northern California, us-west-2.
 Geopulse On-Prem requires access to this S3 bucket plus a Factual endpoint that provides updated configurations.
 In total, these are: